dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-transformation/transform-dbt.md

 ## Adding upstream dependencies
 Oftentimes, you'll want Dagster to generate data that will be used by downstream dbt models.
 Next, you'll add an upstream asset to `definitions.py` that your dbt project will use as a source:
-Oftentimes, we want Dagster to generate data that will be used by downstream dbt models.
-Let's add an upstream asset to our `definitions.py` that our dbt project will use as a source:

 <CodeExample filePath="guides/etl/transform-dbt/dbt_definitions_with_upstream.py" language="python" title="Adding an upstream asset to definitions.py" />